BenKaponz/Reconstruction-Simulation/README.md

 # 🏗️ Reconstruction Simulation
 **C++ OOP Simulation – SPL 2025 @ BGU**

 A modular and extensible C++ simulation designed to model strategic recovery planning in post-war SPLand.
-Developed as part of the **Systems Programming Lab (SPL)** course at Ben-Gurion University, the system simulates settlements, facilities, and development plans using object-oriented principles and strategic selection policies.
+Developed as part of the **Systems Programming (SPL)** course at Ben-Gurion University, the system simulates settlements, facilities, and development plans using object-oriented principles and strategic selection policies.

 ---